fazal-dev56/TeaTime/README.md

 # TeaTime
-This is a static tea animation window made with the help of HTML and CSS.
+This is a simple HTML + CSS animation of a tea cup with rising vapors.
+Deployed using GitHub Pages.